 How do I record digital files (MP3s, FLACs, etc) from my records?

 This operation is also referred to as a “needle drop.”
-From an old receiver: hook the tape out jacks to the sound card input on your computer.
-From an external preamp: hook the preamp outputs to a soundcard input.
-Use audio editing software to record and burn.
+From an old receiver: hook the tape out jacks to the sound input on your computer.
+From an external preamp: hook the preamp outputs to a computer input.
+Use audio editing software (Audacity is an example, and is freeware) to record.
 Try Google for more details.